ReionChan/spring-ecosystem-samples/spring-boot-samples/actuator-samples/README.md

 ## Concept

-&emsp;&emsp;Introduce core principl of **Micrometer** and how to custom some component to observe your code.
+&emsp;&emsp;Introducing principal of **Micrometer** and how to custom some component to observe your code.

 ### [micrometer-concept](https://github.com/ReionChan/spring-ecosystem-samples/tree/main/spring-boot-samples/actuator-samples/micrometer-concept)